wesen/WriteHERE/ttmp/2025-04-17/01-ideas.md

 - [ ] reducing the graph on the frontend and the backend

 - [ ] running times for tasks

+- [ ] in events that are linked to a node, always show node type / node status at the time of the event

 ## Future Features